boldlink/terraform-aws-vpc/README.md

 - Internal or isloated which can only be accessed by other devices on the same VPC.

-Previous modules had reptitive code when it came to subnets, to resolve this we made the three types into sub-modules that can be added until you run out of address spaces with in the 3 types.
+Previous modules had reptitive code when it came to subnets, to resolve this we made the three types into sub-modules that can be added until you run out of address spaces within the 3 types.

 This module also supports VPC private subnets with a `single` Nat Gateway (ex. dev or single AZ ) or `multi` Nat Gateway (ex. prod with HA).

 ### LIMITATIONS and KNOWN ISSUES:
-Current release `3.0.0` has a deployment dependency, you must first create the VPC with the Nat Gateway `var.nat = "single/multi"` and
-`var.enable_public_subnets = true` first and then you can set `var.enable_private_subnets = true` and re-deploy which will trigger the creation of the private subnets.

-Also with release `3.0.0` VPC Endpoints supoprt has been removed and will be added in subsquent releases.
+With releases `3.0.0` to `3.0.2` VPC Endpoints support has been removed and will be added in subsquent releases.

 ## Usage